Apple Watch Docs

 TODAY section

-If you have an active training plan on your iPhone, today's scheduled workout appears on the second page of the picker in teal.
+If you have an active training plan on your iPhone, today's scheduled workout appears in a TODAY section at the top of the picker.
 Tap it to start the workout with the correct structure already loaded — intervals, targets, all of it.

 🏃